upasadena/interactive-cyoa-tutorial/docs/appendix/reference.md

 ### Change project.json to a different name
 There could be many reasons why you want a different name than `project.json`.
-Perhaps you're working with different versions of the project, or perhaps your webhost doesn't allow `.json` files, or perhaps you just don't like the name.
+Perhaps you're working with different versions of the project, or perhaps your web host doesn't allow `.json` files, or perhaps you just don't like the name.

 Regardless of the case, you must go into your `js/app.c533aa25.js` file, and do a Find and Replace (++ctrl++ + ++h++) in a text editor.
 Set Find to